-Section 2.3.2.4.1 assesses that Greenland ice sheet mass loss began in the latter half of the 19th century and the rate of loss has increased substantially since the turn of the 21st century (high confidence), and also notes that integration of proxy evidence and modelling indicates that the last time the rate of mass loss was similar to the 20th century rate was during the early Holocene.
+Section 2.3.2.4.1 assesses that Greenland Ice Sheet mass loss began in the latter half of the 19th century and the rate of loss has increased substantially since the turn of the 21st century (high confidence), and also notes that integration of proxy evidence and modelling indicates that the last time the rate of mass loss was similar to the 20th century rate was during the early Holocene.
 Models of Greenland Ice Sheet evolution are evaluated in detail in Section 9.4.1.2, which assesses that there is overall medium confidence in these models.
 Model evaluation of surface mass balance changes over the Greenland Ice Sheet, including regional aspects, is also assessed in Atlas.11.2.3.